Ang Probinsyano season 9

-The ninth season of Ang Probinsyano focuses on Cardo and the Task Force Agila hiding in the North, President Oscar Hidalgo going on the run with the help of his two friends to warn Cardo, Armando's plan to kill the kingpin responsible for the massacre of his fellow farmers, the Black Ops deal with the high-value targets under the supervision of Arturo Padua and Lily Hidalgo, Lito's illegal drug transactions, Renato's hunger for power, and Lily's plan to bring down Renato for the next election.
-And in the finale the conclusive and epic battle of Cardo and the Task Force Agila against Renato, Arturo, Lily and their powerful army of evil minions to avenge all the victims of their horrific barbarities and put an end to their oppressive and dictatorial regime.
+The ninth season centres on Cardo and Task Force Agila as they hide in the northern provinces; President Oscar Hidalgo going on the run with the assistance of two friends to warn Cardo, Armando's plan to eliminate the kingpin responsible for the massacre of his fellow farmers, the Black Ops' dealings with high-value targets under the supervision of Arturo Padua and Lily Hidalgo, Lito's illegal drug operations, Renato's continued pursuit of power, and Lily's efforts to undermine Renato ahead of the upcoming elections.
+The finale features the decisive battle between Cardo and Task Force Agila against Renato, Arturo, Lily, and their forces, aiming to avenge the victims of their crimes and end their oppressive rule.